adammakinson/chorechart/CHORECHART.md

 since we will have to send messages to the router to change its settings, then set a timer that decrements the number of minutes left for the activity and once the time expires, send messages to the router to re-block those ip addresses.

+I need to add due dates to chore insances, and the created date/due date combination needs to be a part of what makes that chore unique because something like "sweep the floor" will be a re-occurring event.
+Note that a user should not be able to have multiples of the same chore overlapping (i.e. the time frames should not overlap.)